 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-All of the Company's cash is deposited with a highly-rated financial institution and harmonized sales taxes are due from the Government of Canada, and accordingly, management considers credit risk to be low.
-There have been no changes to the Company's credit risk management policies since December 31, 2017.
+All of the Company's cash is deposited with a highly-rated financial institution, and accordingly, management considers credit risk to be low.
+There have been no changes to the Company's credit risk management policies since December 31 2017.